Cerdon

 The counterargument

-The decisive argument against Cerdon rested on the assertion of the unity and consistency of God's nature across both the Old and New Testaments.
-Irenaeus of Lyons, a key figure in early Christianity, spearheaded this intellectual move in his work "Against Heresies."
-He argued that the God depicted in the Old Testament is the same as the God revealed through Jesus Christ.
-Irenaeus emphasized the continuity of God's salvific plan, demonstrating that the attributes of justice and goodness are not contradictory but are harmoniously integrated within the singular divine nature.
-This coherence is evident in how God's promises, first articulated in the Old Testament, find fulfillment in the New Testament through Christ.
+The decisive intellectual move against Cerdon stemmed from the assertion that God's nature is unified, embodying both justice and goodness, as revealed in both the Old and New Testaments.
+Irenaeus of Lyons, an influential early Church Father, articulated this argument in his work "Against Heresies."
+He contended that the God of the Old Testament is the same God revealed in Christ, emphasizing the continuity of God's plan and the consistency of His nature across both Testaments.
+This reasoning made Cerdon's position untenable because it demonstrated that the characteristics of justice and goodness are not mutually exclusive but harmoniously integrated within the singular divine nature of God.

 The resolution